xZise/flake8-string-format/README.rst

 For this plugin all strings which are the first expression of the module or after a function or class defnition are considered docstrings.

-If the ``format`` function is used on a string, it will consider this a format string and will analyze the parameters of that call.
+If the ``format`` method is used on a string or ``str.format`` with the string as the first parameter, it will consider this a format string and will analyze the parameters of that call.
 If that call uses variable arguments, it cannot issue P201 and P202 as missing entries might be hidden in those variable arguments.
 P301 and P302 can still be checked for any argument which is defined statically.

 Python 2.6 support